dbnomics/rdbnomics/README.md

 )
 ```

-The data.frame columns change a little bit when filters are used.
+The `data.table` columns change a little bit when filters are used.
 There are two new columns:

-- `period_middle_day`: the middle day of `original_period` (can be useful when you compare graphically interpolated series and original ones),
+- `period_middle_day`: the middle day of `original_period` (can be useful when you compare graphically interpolated series and original ones).
 - `filtered` (boolean): `TRUE` if the series is filtered, `FALSE` otherwise.

 The content of two columns are modified:

-- `series_code`: same as before for original series, but the suffix `_filtered` is added for filtered series;
+- `series_code`: same as before for original series, but the suffix `_filtered` is added for filtered series.
 - `series_name`: same as before for original series, but the suffix ` (filtered)` is added for filtered series.

 ## Transform the `data.table` object into a `xts` object